schrum2/MM-NEAT/INTERACTIVE_EVOLUTION.md

 INTERACTIVE EVOLUTION WITH MM-NEAT

+For a simplified version of MM-NEAT that only includes the code for interactive evolution using CPPNs, go to the [CPPNArtEvolution Project](https://github.com/schrum2/CPPNArtEvolution).

 Within the MM-NEAT code repository, there are several programs that are based on interactive evolution.
 All of these classes extend the same general Interactive Evolution Task, which launches an applet displaying 20 items that can be evolved, saved, and manipulated by the user over unlimited generations.
 InteractiveEvolutionTask